EncounterMuseum/encounter-museum/traditions/aboriginal.md

 ---
-title: Shell smudge pot
+title: Shell Smudge Pot
 images: ["abo.smudgeshell.jpg","abo.smudgeshell2.jpg"]
 origin: North America
-size:
+size: 6.5 inches / 16.5 cm X 5 inches / 12.5 cm
 ---
 Smudging is a Native ceremony of purification.
 Smoke from one or more of four herb medicines (cedar, sweetgrass, tobacco, white sage) is wafted with a feather over the person or object to be blessed and purified.
 An eagle feather if preferred, but turkey or other feathers may be used.
 The herb is allowed to smoulder in a container, the most common of which is an abalone shell as displayed here.